rochester-rcl/rcl-drupal-theme/install_modules/README.md

 # Install Files
-These files a custom configurations for modules, libraries, and features.
+These are custom configurations for modules, libraries, and features.

 ###ckeditor and IMCE media manager
 **ckeditor.zip** - This file contains the *ckeditor* module and editor.
 To Install simply drag the *ckeditor* file into the module directory on your drupal instance and enable.